jamesdanielwhitford/sentry-shopify/third.md

 The performance trace reveals exactly where time was spent during the checkout attempt.
 The shipping API call appears as a long span consuming nearly the entire transaction duration.
 This view connects the technical performance problem with the user experience captured in session replay.

 Navigate to "Issues" in Sentry to see the captured error information.
-The "Shipping rates API timeout after 12 seconds" error appears with complete context including user information, cart contents, and a direct link to the associated session replay.
+The shipping timeout error appears with complete context including user information, cart contents, and a direct link to the associated session replay.

 ![Screenshot of Sentry Issues page showing the shipping timeout error with linked session replay, user context, and cart information](images/checkout-error-details.png)